-If you ever visit Torres Strait (and you really should) you’ll hear people use the expression “steady steady”.
-It might be in response to a “how you going” or advice on how to proceed.
-It’s a term from the old pearl diving days, describing a way the boat might be handled to give the diver a smoother time down deep, searching for pearl shells.
+If you ever visit Torres Strait (and you really should) you’ll hear people say “steady steady” – in response to a “how you going” or as advice on how to proceed.
+It’s a saying from the old pearl diving days, describing how the boat might be handled to give the diver a smoother time down deep, searching for pearl shells.

-And Steady Steady is the name of the just published biography of a man who spent a fair amount of his life underwater diving for pearls – Henry Gibson Dan, better known these days as Seaman Dan, the ARIA award winning singer songwriter who released his first album in 1999 at the age of 70.
+And Steady Steady is the name of the just-published biography of a man who spent a fair amount of his life diving for pearls – Henry Gibson Dan, better known these days as Seaman Dan, the ARIA award winning singer-songwriter who released his first album in 1999 at the age of 70.

-In January 1999, a chance meeting with music producer and academic Karl Neuenfeldt on Thursday Island led to an offer for Uncle Seaman to go to Cairns to record some songs.
-He had some original compositions and some traditional Torres Strait songs – the result was the award-winning album Follow The Sun.
+In January 1999, music producer and academic Karl Neuenfeldt met Uncle Seaman by chance on Thursday Island, resulting in an invitation record in Cairns.
+A mix of original compositions and traditional Torres Strait songs became the award-winning album Follow The Sun.
 Over the next decade, Uncle Seaman made five albums, won two ARIA awards, and he’s performed for audiences all over Australia and overseas.

-At age 83, Seaman Dan is one of Australia’s oldest active recording artists and performers.
+At age 83, Seaman Dan is one of Australia’s oldest active musicians.
 He still plays two gigs a week at home in the Torres Strait.
-He told me today music is the reason he gets up in the morning.
+Music, he says, is the main reason he gets up in the morning.